 Passing through the crazy rush and the hustle and bustle at the station, going below a den-like lane, you will reach the Lamington Road market.

 And suddenly you will feel better and at peace.
 The feeling of happiness seeps in as you see hundreds of shops selling latest Nvidia and AMD Graphics cards.
 It is an eye candy for a Hardcore Gamer.

 A PC Gamer in the Lamington market, is a KID lost in a candy store

-So many things to choose, you may get tempted to buy a new gaming mouse or back up drive or extra RAM for your laptop, which you don’t even use much.
-Let’s have a look at some of the pictures I clicked when I was there in the Lamington Road Market.
+So many things to choose, you may get tempted to buy a new gaming mouse or a backup drive or extra RAM that probably will have little use later.

 Lamington Road PC Hardware Market

 There are a lot of PC parts, hardware repair shops (motherboard to laptops).
 You can buy the genuine parts as well as some not so genuine parts at the market.